toddllm/klaviyo-reporting-poc/README.md

 Alternatively, you can set these as environment variables in your system.

+For a comprehensive guide on environment setup, including a checklist of required variables and setup instructions, see the [Environment Setup Guide](docs/setup.md).

 Note: For the Fivetran + BigQuery integration, additional environment variables are required.
 See the [Fivetran + BigQuery Integration PR Plan](docs/FIVETRAN_BIGQUERY_PR_PLAN.md) for details.

 ## Mock Data Generation